 - A 3.500 GPA over all upper division UWM courses counting toward the Atmospheric Sciences major; and

 - Successful completion of at least two semesters of research and/or internship experiences.
-The research and internship experiences can include one or more of the Capstone Experience (Atm Sci 599), a directed independent study for credit (Atm Sci 699), an internship for credit (Atm Sci 695), the Atmospheric Sciences Study Abroad course (Atm Sci 297/497), undergraduate research for compensation, and participation in the Innovative Weather program at the staff level.
-The staff level of Innovative Weather is the third level of participation, coming after a pre-internship (several weeks in one semester) and an internship (one semester at 5-10 hours per week).
-Staff positions are paid, and staff members typically work around 10 hours per week during the fall or spring semesters, more in the summer session.
+These experiences can include one or more of the capstone experience (Atm Sci 599), a directed independent study for credit (Atm Sci 699), an internship for credit (Atm Sci 695), the Atmospheric Sciences Study Abroad course (Atm Sci 297/497), undergraduate research for compensation, and serving as a staff meteorologist for the Innovative Weather program.